Keto Neapolitan Cookies

 Low Carb Neapolitan Cookies Recipe

-close up of a bite taken out of a chewy keto cookie These keto Neapolitan cookies are soft and buttery.
+close up of a bite taken out of a chewy keto cookie These Neapolitan cookies are soft and buttery.
 Each layer is colored the classic Neapolitan pink, white and chocolate.
 The pink layer is flavored with strawberry.
 The white layer is vanilla and the brown layer is chocolate, of course.
 The combination is just like digging into your favorite ice cream.
-Keto Neapolitan cookies are easy to make too!
-They only involve a few simple ingredients.
-And you will only make up one batch of dough, instead of three separate cookie doughs.
-The sugar-free Neapolitan cookie dough is separated into three equal parts and each is individually flavored – strawberry, vanilla and chocolate.
-Plus, you don’t need a rolling pin to make this recipe.
-Simply mold the three Neapolitan flavors together in a cookie scoop. a bunch of neapolitan cookies on a brown paper with strawberries and chocolate chips nearby
+They’re easy to make too!
+Just a few simple ingredients and one batch of dough, instead of three separate cookie doughs.
+The sugar-free dough gets separated into three equal parts and each is individually flavored – strawberry, vanilla and chocolate.
+Plus, you don’t need a rolling pin for this recipe.
+Simply mold the three flavors together in a cookie scoop. a bunch of neapolitan cookies on a brown paper with strawberries and chocolate chips nearby

-Traditionally Neapolitan flavor is strawberry, vanilla and chocolate – three flavors side by side next to each other.
+Traditionally Neapolitan flavor is strawberry, vanilla and chocolate – three flavors side by side.

 • Strawberry – To get the strawberry color and flavor, we add a couple drops of pink or red food coloring along with some strawberry extract.
 You can save 10% off your first order with my code KETOFOCUS-10 at checkout.
 You can add about 7 drops of the Oooflavor drops or 1 teaspoon of strawberry extract if you are using a traditional strawberry extract you would find at the grocery store.
 The Oooflavor drops are concentrated.
 That’s why they require less.